mozilla/shield-studies-addon-utils/README.md

 ## History of major versions

+* v5: (In development) API exposed as a Web Extension Experiment
-* v4.x: (proposed) additional functions for common cases
+* v4.1: Improved utils for common cases
 * v4: First `.jsm` release.
 Uses packet format for PACKET version 3.
 * v3: Attempt to formalize on `shield-study` PACKET version 3.
 Jetpack based.
 Prototype used for `raymak/page-reload`.
 All work abandoned, and no formal npm release in this series.
 Work done at `v3-shield-packet-format` branch.
 LAST JETPACK (addon-sdk) RELEASE.
 * v2: Code refactor to es6 `class` with event models.
 Added cli tooling.
 Packet format is still arbitrary and per-study.
 Jetpack based.
 Last used in studies in Q2 2017.